-Now that you finalized your total solar array wattage AND battery operating voltage, refer to our below table to find the recommended solar charge controller size for your system.
+Now that you have finalized your total solar array wattage and battery operating voltage, refer to our below table to find the recommended solar charge controller size for your system.

-If you need a budget-friendly alternative, use our table to first help you identify the charge controller amp-rating you need and then do a search on Amazon for a different brand.
+Need a budget-friendly alternative?
+Use our table to first help you identify the charge controller amp rating you need, and then do a search on Amazon for a different brand.

 Charge Controller Size Summary